Exclusive!

 documentary

-Ingemar Johansson (Sweden) versus Floyd
+Ingemar Johansson (Sweden) versus

-Patterson (USA): the World Heavyweight Boxing
+Floyd Patterson (USA): the World Heavyweight

-1959.
+25 June 1959.

-Over the last few days before the match,
+Over the last few days before the

-entourage.
-An excerpt from Virginia is the
+opponents and their entourage.
+An excerpt from

-background music for the sequence about Patterson.
+Virginia is the background music for the

-Sometimes pastoral—Patterson was training in a rural
+pastoral—Patterson was training in a rural

-area—sometimes ‘athletic,’ the music excerpt is repeated as a loop a
+area—sometimes ‘athletic,’ the music excerpt is repeated as a

-couple of times.
+loop a couple of times.

 The recording is from the Chappell